particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 one thing and one thing only: **create new customers for your organization**.

-You will create your OAuth client using the Authentication view in your organization's Particle dashboard.
+You will create your OAuth client using the Authentication view in your organization's Particle console.
 For info on how to find the Authentication page and create a client, [check out the earlier discussion](#creating-an-oauth-client).